Feed Your Body and Soul Week

 an added emphasis on holistic wellness-physical, mental and spiritual well-being.

-FYBS is supported by the Student Counseling Center, Student Wellness Center, Center for Addiction and Recovery, University Student Housing, Rec Sports, The Elisa Project and Women's Studies Program to help educate the campus community about healthy body image and eating disorders.
+FYBS is supported by the Student Counseling Center, Student Wellness Center, Center for Addiction and Recovery, University Student Housing, Rec Sports, The Elisa Project and Women's & Gender Studies to help educate the campus community about healthy body image and eating disorders.

 The National Eating Disorders Association (NEDA) reports that as many as 10 million females and 1 million males in the United States struggle with an eating disorder such as anorexia or bulimia.
 Approximately 15 million more are struggling with binge eating disorder.
 A study conducted with 3500 undergraduate students at Texas Tech by graduate student, Kristin Goodheart (supervised by Jim Clopton, Ph.D. of the Psychology Department), found that approximately 1 in every 7 women and 1 in every 20 men at Texas Tech experience clinically significant symptoms of eating disorders.